scaleway/terraform-provider-scaleway/website/docs/guides/migration_guide_v2.html.markdown

 ### Version configuration

--> **Note:** Before upgrading to `v2+`, it is recommended to upgrade to the most recent `1.X` version of the provider (`v1.11.0`) and ensure that your environment successfully runs [`terraform plan`](https://www.terraform.io/docs/commands/plan.html) without unexpected changes or deprecation notices.
+-> **Note:** Before upgrading to `v2+`, it is recommended to upgrade to the most recent `1.X` version of the provider (`v1.11.0`) and ensure that your environment successfully runs [`terraform plan`](https://www.terraform.io/docs/commands/plan.html) without unexpected change or deprecation notice.

 It is recommended to use [version constraints when configuring Terraform providers](https://www.terraform.io/docs/configuration/providers.html#version-provider-versions).
-If you are following that recommendation, update the version constraints in your Terraform configuration and run [`terraform init`](https://www.terraform.io/docs/commands/init.html) to download the new version.
+If you are following these recommendation, update the version constraints in your Terraform configuration and run [`terraform init`](https://www.terraform.io/docs/commands/init.html) to download the new version.

 Update to latest `1.X` version: